agile8118/node-file-handler/README.md

 - renaming a file
 - appending to a file

+And we should write the commands in the following formats in the command.txt file:

+- create a file \<path>
+- delete the file \<path>
+- rename the file \<path> to \<new-path>
+- add to the file \<path> this content: \<content>

+Note that we can only have and execute one command in the command.txt file at a time.

 To run the application, clone the repo and run the following:

 ```